Keynote Speech at IWDCF 2016

 From 2 to 4 September 2016, CeRV research center had a retreat at Whatipu lodge, a group of historic buildings located at the south-western coastal corner of the Waitakere Ranges.
 There have been eight research presentations in the fields of drone imaging, medical image analysis, robotics, computational geometry, computer vision, and intelligent surveillance.
 CeRV staff, visitors, students, and their families enjoyed a multidisciplinary research workshop, informative evening presentations, as well as walks through picturesque scenes of the Whatipu reserve, featuring extensive beaches, historic artifacts, caves, and the rain forest.

-Analyzing Visual Data from UAV System
+Analysing Visual Data from UAV System

 The University UAV team in the past years has traversed the Southern hemisphere including the Antarctic Continent, Australasian and Africa, now carried back huge volume of footages for visual analysis.
 The analytics of these invaluable data will divulge visual secrets of this natural world such as vegetation, birds, whales, fairy circles, green turtles and other widelife.
 AUT CeRV center has embarked on image understanding throughout object detection, counting, tracking and recognition as well as stereo vision and 3D visual reconstructions.